OracleMichael/ATT-WORKSHOP-OIC/README.md

 ![](images/1.6.2.png)
 3. Now, the integration will run and either complete or throw an error during execution.
 To view the "job" that was just initiated, navigate back to the integration home page, then go to **Monitoring** > **Integrations** > **Tracking**.
 ![](images/1.6.3.png)
 4. In this page, you will see integrations that have completed execution in the given time frame (default is last hour).
 It is likely that your integration has already executed and given a success or error.
-Drill down into the integration run by clicking on the black text (here it is "start Time: 2021-...").
+Drill down into the integration run by clicking on the black text (here, it is "start Time: 2021-...").
 ![](images/1.6.4.png)
 5. In this page, you will see the execution pathway highlighted in green.
 For most integrations, the structure is linear enough that it is not really interesting to look at (unless there is an error), but the green pathway is useful for complex integrations that use branching logic and "fault handlers" (basically try-catch code block).
 The 3 on the for each block means the for each loop executed 3 times.
 ![](images/1.6.5.png)